skylerknecht/connect/README.md

     - successfull (a successfully executed stager)
     - disconnected (connection has not checked in within a minute)

-Stager:
+Stagers:
-  Payloads hosted via an operator defined Flask webserver waiting to be requested and executed.
+  Files hosted via an operator defined Flask webserver waiting to be requested and executed.

 Return Codes:
   -3: Mission critical error in exeuction aka Exit.